ml4sts/what-is-ai/glossary.md

 discriminative model
 : a type of statistical model that describes the decision boundary to make a classification

+feature
+: in machine learning, one input to the prediction algorithm, typically of many, stored together in a feature vector

 generative model
 : a type of statistical model that describes the way that the underlying data is distributed with sufficient detail to be able to sample new data that is in the same distribution as the original data; often in

 generative pretrained transformer
 : It is a {term}`transformer` model that takes in tokens and can be sampled from to to produce novel token sequences that are similar to its training data
 : a specific type of {term}`generative model`

+label
+: the output value for a particular sample or of a prediction algorithm (ie *true label* or *predicted label*)

 language
 : a vocabulary and a grammar for how to combine the words in order to convey meaning